albertony/dcompermex/README.md

 so if you don't want to build it yourself you can use my latest build from the releases section, and you will get those [additional features](#extended-features) included as well.

-The application is single-binary, and portable in the sense that it does not save any configuration other than directly changes in the Windows DCOM configuration.
-The only dependency is Visual C++ Redistributable for the compiler used, currently Visual Studio 2015 Update 3.
+The application is stand-alone single-binary, with the Visual C++ runtime libraries statically linked in.
+This makes it easy to copy around where you need it, and also easy to use in an installer custom action.

 ### Extended features